openmrs/openmrs-module-emrapi/README.md

 * Provides additional service methods to manage visits, ensure active visit, deal with overlapping visits, manage visit locations, enter retrospective visits
 * Provides implementations for merging patients and merging visits
 * Provides APIs for creating checkin encounters, adt encounters, and identify and get inpatient visits

-* (reporting module) definitions and evaluators for getting:
-  * AwaitingAdmissionVisitQuery - any Visits that are in the state of "awaiting admission"
-  * MostRecentAdmissionRequestVisitDataDefinition - data from a Visit relevant for "admission request"

 ## concept